Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise4.md

     * This tool can be used to identify the strings contained within a single file.
 * powerpc-eabi-objdump.exe
     * This tool can used to disassemble the contents of an executable down into PowerPC machine code.
+* radare2
+    * This tool is a software disassemble/debugger that allows for the executed to be decompiled and analysed

 ## Other Tools